WebberZone/better-search/readme.txt

 == Upgrade Notice ==

-= 2.2.4 =
+= 2.3.0 =
-Security fix and change of tracker.
+New options and bug fixes.
 For details on the update check the changelog and release post on https://webberzone.com